Basu Chatterjee: Career

 Other films include Ratnadeep, Safed Jhooth, Man Pasand, Hamari Bahu Alka, Kamla Ki Maut and Triyacharitra.

 He has also directed many Bengali films such as Hothat Brishti, Hochcheta Ki and Hothat Shei Din.

 Chatterjee directed the television series Byomkesh Bakshi and Rajani for Doordarshan.
 He was a member of the jury at the 10th Moscow International Film Festival in 1977 and a member of the International Film And Television Club of the Asian Academy of Film & Television.
-A retrospective of Chatterjee's work was held as part of the Kala Ghoda Art Festival Mumbai in February of 2011.
+A retrospective of Chatterjee's work was held as part of the Kala Ghoda Art Festival Mumbai in February 2011.

+A book on the work of Basu Chatterjee, titled 'Basu Chatterji: And Middle of the road cinema', written by author and music historian Anirudha Bhattacharjee, has been published by Penguin Random House in 2023.